FruityQC/SpamBot/README.md

 # SpamBot
-A simpple program that can spawn big chunks of text
+A simple program that can spawn big chunks of text